JustAnotherHeroRiding/Mentoring-Angel/Css Advanced/Css lesson 3 Notes.md

 - clear fix trick - What is it and how it works #DONE
 - z index - Only works with absolute positioned elements #DONE
 - positions - display them and in what way the differ between each other #DONE
-- display flow root example
+- display flow root example #DONE
 - selectors recap
 - Create layout from the discord image sent at 7:33 pm